Tirrah Switzer, Product Marketing Manager, Community Brands

-Our Member Loyalty Study dug into why a Code of Ethics mattered so much to members, who ranked it their highest benefit.
+Why does a Code of Ethics matter so much to members, who ranked it their highest benefit?
 Here is what they had to say:

 When is the last time you looked at your organization’s Code of Ethics?
 If you are like most professional associations, it was written when your bylaws were drafted.

 Ready to learn more about what benefits your organizations can offer to retain members?
-Download the Member Loyalty Study.
+Download the Member Engagement and Loyalty Study.